 We are located at 22 Sanders Street, Upper Mt Gravatt, Qld.
 Driveway access is from Sanders Street on the southern side of the building.
-Free parking is provided for patients in the car park under our building from 6:30am.
+The car park opens at 6:30am where parking is provided free of charge under our building.
 The height restriction of the car park is 2.2m.
 Take the lift to the ground level.
-A drop off zone is located directly in front of the entrance to the building where access to Eye-Tech is available by ramp or stairs from Sanders Street.
+A drop off zone is located directly in front of the entrance to the building where access to Eye-Tech can be made by ramp or stairs from Sanders Street.
 This is a 15 minute zone operational between 6am and 6pm Monday to Friday.